 Every color has its place.
 Each shade evokes a different emotion.
-So, what you choose to include in color palette, matters.
+So, what you choose to include in a color palette, matters.
 They not only make the design visually appealing but also get you a psychological response.

 Making of logo

 Because your logo follows you everywhere, pour your heart to it.
 It can be quite a task, but a well-designed logo speaks volumes.
 Refer a cheat sheet to design an effective logo design.
 Get inspired by examples and come up with a unique logo.

 Having this information on your hand helps you stay ahead of the competition.

 Infographics designs: Layouts that work

 There are different infographics, but what is right for you depends on the data size.
 In some cases, you might have to transform massive texts.
 At other times you are surrounded by numbers.
 In both situations, you have to turn complex information into concise infographics.
 Here are nine types of infographics layouts you should follow to make the process worthwhile –